Poorest Cities In Oklahoma For 2023

-With all the talk about income inequality going on around the country, we thought it prudent to take a look at the places in each state that are struggling to make it even as the economy continues to improve.
-So we set our sites on bringing attention to the poorest places in Oklahoma.
+Even as the economy continues to improve, it’s worthwhile to look at the places in each state struggling to make ends meet.
+So we set our sites on locating the poorest places in Oklahoma.

-To do so, we analyzed the newest Census data from the American Community Survey for the 73 places in Oklahoma with more than 5,000 people.
+To do so, we used Saturday Night Science to analyze the newest Census data from the American Community Survey for the 76 cities in Oklahoma with more than 5,000 people.

 1. Hugo